torchnyu/blog/_drafts/2020-02-11-good-code-and-giving-a-damn.md

 cooks would have to remember which waiter ordered which dish.
 The lack of abstraction means that the back and front of the house need to know far more about each other than necessary.

+A good way to phrase this principle is that you should attempt to make your modules as dumb as possible.
+Modules should not know too much about the entire system.

 That being said, there is such a thing as code that is too modular.
 After all, if you turn what used to be one unit of code into